openplannerteam/routable-tiles/README.md

 #### Method B (in smaller steps)

-On a planet scale you can do this in three steps if it fails:
+On a planet scale, you can do this in three steps if the previous method fails:

 1. Extract ways: `osmosis --read-pbf planet-latest.osm.pbf --lp --tf accept-ways highway=* route=* --lp --write-pbf planet-1-highways.osm.pbf`
 2. Only keep used nodes: `osmosis --read-pbf planet-1-highways.osm.pbf --lp --used-node --lp --write-pbf planet-1-used-nodes.osm.pbf`